 Cut Flower Care

 Choose a suitable container for the height and type of flowers.
 This seems obvious but is one of the main reasons flowers do not thrive due to a lack of support and insufficient water.
-Make sure the container is spotlessly clean and fill almost to the top with cool fresh water and add the flower food.
-Flower food helps feed the flowers and keeps the water free of bacteria, but you don’t need to use it.
+Make sure the container is spotlessly clean and fill almost to the top with cool fresh water.

 Strip all the leaves from the bottom half to two-thirds of each stem so that no foliage will be below the water level, this prevents decay which will contaminate the water and reduce the life of the flowers.